JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 > These racial mixtures laid the foundations for the southern European race, the most highly mixed of all...This Mediterranean race is, in fact, so freely admixed with the surrounding peoples as to be virtually indiscernible as a separate type, but in general its members are short, long- headed, and brunet.
 >
 > In the north the Andites, through warfare and marriage, obliterated the blue men, but in the south they survived in greater numbers.
-The Basques and the Berbers represent the survival of two branches of this race, but even these peoples have been thoroughly admixed with the Saharans.
-[UB 80:9.10-11](/en/The_Urantia_Book/80#p9_10)
+The Basques and the Berbers represent the survival of two branches of this race, but even these peoples have been thoroughly admixed with the Saharans. <a id="a182_287"></a>[UB 80:9.10-11](/en/The_Urantia_Book/80#p9_10)

 By way of a summary generalization and assessment of the earlier classifications of the northern, central, and southern white races in Europe, the following point was offered:

 > This was the picture of race mixture presented in central Europe about 3000 B.C.
-In spite of the partial Adamic default, the higher types did blend.
-[UB 80:9.12](/en/The_Urantia_Book/80#p9_12)
+In spite of the partial Adamic default, the higher types did blend. <a id="a186_151"></a>[UB 80:9.12](/en/The_Urantia_Book/80#p9_12)

 Concerning the sentient nature of the secondary races, there is another consideration worth elaboration.
 Remember the importance of the link between feeling and truth:

-> You cannot perceive spiritual truth until you feelingly experience it, and many truths are not really felt except in adversity.
-[UB 48:7.18](/en/The_Urantia_Book/48#p7_18)
+> You cannot perceive spiritual truth until you feelingly experience it, and many truths are not really felt except in adversity. <a id="a190_130"></a>[UB 48:7.18](/en/The_Urantia_Book/48#p7_18)

 I would like to suggest that one of the enrichments that the mixed secondary progeny can contribute to the larger gene pool is a greater sensitivity to the “feeling experience” of divine truth.
 Given the physical-emotional character of our mortal existence, is it any wonder that a sentiently more sensitive species is needed to enhance the mind’s responsiveness/expressiveness in:
 1. The realm of emotion between mind and body;